 There are many reasons to like SoFi as a potential lender.
 Here’s a quick rundown of some of the service’s key attributes:

 - Very competitive interest rates.
-Few companies offer rates as low as the 5.99% APR offered by SoFi.
+Few companies offer low APR.

 - No fees.
 Other lenders may charge you a fee if you pay off a loan early.